akacharia/musical-octo-dollop/DESIGN.md

 Some of the more important design choices that I made were choosing to learn and use React and Firebase.
-I chose to try React over jQuery because  when researching what languages I wanted to learn more about I reacd that John Resig, who created jQuery, said that he does a majority of his work in React.
+I chose to try React over jQuery because  when researching what languages I wanted to learn more about I read that John Resig, who created jQuery, said that he does a majority of his work in React.

-I chose to learn more about firebase because I felt like it hade more capabilities than sql: firebase, once one learns more about it, has specific ways for authtification with not just email, but google, facebook, and phone.
+I chose to learn more about firebase because I felt like it had more capabilities than sql: firebase, once one learns more about it, has specific ways for authtification with not just email, but google, facebook, and phone.
 It also, like heroku, is pretty big on hosting websites and there is a whole section on analytics and growth.